senior-js/SeniorTween/README.md

 You can also develop seniorTween plugin ;) .

-The SeniorTween plugin is license under the MIT License, but if you want to use this plugin, you must follow [GSAP license](https://greensock.com/licensing) beacuse you must use the [GSAP TweenMax](https://greensock.com/tweenmax).
+The SeniorTween plugin is license under the MIT License, but if you want to use this plugin, you must follow [GSAP license](https://greensock.com/licensing) because you must use the [GSAP TweenMax](https://greensock.com/tweenmax).